meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 The name of the generated subscriptions can be fully customized.
 A `printf` format string is used.
 You can read about all the available options in the official Java documentation about [`String.format`](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#syntax).

 For example a string pattern `%s.%s` would generate: `customer.project`.
+Which is the default.

 The following arguments are provided: